marcidy/exiting_arduino/docs/source/start_from_ide.rst

     -DARDUINO_AVR_UNO
     -DARDUINO_ARCH_AVR
     -I/home/marcidy/.arduino15/packages/arduino/hardware/avr/1.8.2/cores/arduino
+    -I/home/marcidy/.arduino15/packages/arduino/hardware/avr/1.8.2/variants/standard
-    -I/home/marcidy/.arduino15/packages/arduino/hardware/avr/1.8.2/variants/standard /tmp/arduino_build_709419/sketch/Fade.ino.cpp
+    /tmp/arduino_build_709419/sketch/Fade.ino.cpp
     -o /dev/null

-Here we see the beginning of the tool-chain for avr.
+Here we see the beginning of the compilation tool-chain for avr.

 Quick pause to explain what's happening.
-Your computer where you write arduino code is probably Windows, Mac, or linux, and most likely runs an Intel or AMD processor.
+Your computer where you write arduino code is probably Windows, Mac, or Linux, and most likely runs an Intel or AMD processor.
 There's nothing fundamentally different from those processors and an avr.
 You can compile code for them, and you end up with a binary file which they can execture.
 This is all explained in detail in :ref:`compilation_primer`.

 However, key to what we are doing, is that we are not compiling for your computer.
 We are compiling for a completely difference processor.
 This is called `cross compiling`.
 Our computer is the host where we are executing commands to compile for the target machine, in this case an Arduino Uno which has an Atmel AVR ATMega328p microcontroller.